2022–2024 Teach Central America Weeks

 CELEBRATING CENTRAL AMERICA AT D.C.
 INTERNATIONAL PCS

-Maximo Alvaro approached teaching about Central America by integrating various cultural, historical, and geographical elements into a cohesive unit in his middle school classroom at District of Columbia International Public Charter School.
+Maximo Alfaro approached teaching about Central America by integrating various cultural, historical, and geographical elements into a cohesive unit in his middle school classroom at District of Columbia International Public Charter School.
 The unit began with a map activity where students identified the countries in Central America, discussing their locations and key characteristics.
-To make this more engaging, Alvaro incorporated a lesson that focused on the diverse ecosystems of the region.
+To make this more engaging, Alfaro incorporated a lesson that focused on the diverse ecosystems of the region.
 Students participated in a group project where they researched different biomes found in Central America, such as rainforests and coastal areas.
 Each group presented their findings, highlighting the unique flora and fauna of their assigned biome, as well as the cultural significance of these environments to local communities.
 This not only fostered collaboration but also deepened their understanding of the interconnection between environment and culture.
+[2024]

 Teaching About El Salvador’s Civil War at Columbia Heights Educational Campus